jakejarvis/phood/README.md

 - Sort photos based on which are posted most recently

 UPDATE:
-- In order to get the Instagram photos that are geotagged at a restaurant we had to first use the Foursquare API to generate a list of restaurants and their corresponding Foursquare ids and then use the Instagram API to convert the Foursquare ids to Instagram ids which were thus used to find the photos taken at a restaurant.
+- In order to get the Instagram photos that are geotagged at a restaurant we first had to use the Foursquare API to generate a list of restaurants and their corresponding Foursquare ids.
+Then use the Instagram API to convert the Foursquare ids to Instagram ids which were used to find the photos taken at a restaurant.
 This was necessary because just giving Instagram the lat and lng coordinates of a restaurant returned all photos taken near that location and yielded nearly no food photos.
-The Instagram API takes a Foursquare id as a parameter when trying to query for a specific named location.
+We attempted to filter the photos returned from a lat and lng pair through hashtags but found that unsuccessful.
+The Instagram API takes a Foursquare id as a parameter when trying to query for a specific named location so this indicated that an integrated approach was needed.
 - Having the color of the star by the restaurant's name indicate whether that restaurant is in the Carrots list or not even after closing the page and revisiting it later (a yellow star indicates it is, a white star means it is not)